Outdoor Spring Cleaning Checklist – Getting Your Patio Furniture And Accessories Ready For Spring

 Step 1: Fill a bucket with clean water and pour in a bit of bleach.

-Step 2: Use a clean cloth to wipe the solution on your lumber and let the solution sit for a few minutes.
+Step 2: Wipe the solution onto the lumber with a clean cloth and let it sit for a few minutes.

-Step 3: Scrub off any debris or dirt caught in surface grooves with a soft-bristle brush.
+Step 3: Scrub off any debris caught in surface grooves with a soft-bristle brush.

 Aluminum